aschenbrenera/pf2e_rules/PF2e/Actions & Activities/Encounter/General/Recall Knowledge.md

 	- **Success**: The GM answers your question truthfully.
 	- **Failure**: The GM gives you no information.
 	- **Critical Failure**: The GM answers your question falsely (or decides to give you no information, as on a failure).

+## Gameplay Tips:

+- For the purposes of abilities like mastermind rogue racket and ranger's monster hunter, a character is considered to have successfully identified a creature when they succeed or critically succeed at a Recall Knowledge check, regardless of what information they gain.